ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 #### **[R221]**
 A workstep MUST be executed inside a BPI's Virtual State Machine (VSM).

-Note, that a BPI's Virtual State Machine is part of the BPI Processing Layer as discussed before.
+Note, that a BPI's Virtual State Machine is part of the BPI Processing Layer as discussed in [Section 2.8.4](#284-baseline-protocol-stack-detailed-reference-architecture-layers-and-components).

 [[R221]](#r221) Testability: